Libardo1/telafinance/content/pages/99-change-log.markdown

 inception in June 2017.

 ## 2017

 ### August
+* August 30, 2017 - Added a new section called "Other" where new topics that don't have an immediate section parent will be placed.
+Put up a 1,220 word introduction to model validation as page 4.1.

+### August
 * August 31, 2017 - Added thirty additional data charts spread across the following pages: capital ratio forecasting (6), net income forecasting (3), analysis (6), balance sheet analysis (7), and income statement analysis (8).